carlosapgomes/otw/README.md

 In the project's console, create a new service account with 'Reader' role.
 Take note of the service account email address (a Google spreadsheet shall be shared with this address before adding any data).
-Download this service account key and save it in the local file `config/otw-sheets-serviceaccount.json`.
+Create a new key for this account and save it in the file: `config/otw-sheets-serviceaccount.json`.

 Enable the Sheets API in the GCP console page for the newly created project.